Here are 10 signs that your auto’s A/C unit needs repair:

 5. A/C Starting Out Cool Then Suddenly Gets warm

-There are many possible causes why your air conditioning system starts blowing out cold air but then suddenly gets warm after a while.
-It may be caused by a clogged expansion valve which blocks the refrigerant from flowing into the evaporator.
-This may also be a cause of a damaged compressor clutch that prevents the compressor to maintain the correct pressure.
-Or it may also be a sign of a blown fuse or leaks.
+There are many possible reasons why your auto air conditioning system starts blowing cold air but then suddenly gets warm.
+One common cause is a clogged expansion valve that blocks the refrigerant from flowing into the evaporator.
+It could also be due to a damaged compressor clutch that prevents the compressor from maintaining the correct pressure.
+Additionally, blown fuses or leaks within the system can lead to this issue.